pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. attribute:: lineEnds

-      Meaningful for PDF only: A tuple of two integers specifying the starting and the ending appearance of annotations of types 'FreeText', 'Line', 'PolyLine', and 'Polygon'. ``None`` if not specified or not applicable.
+      Meaningful for PDF only: A pair of integers specifying start and end symbol of annotations types 'FreeText', 'Line', 'PolyLine', and 'Polygon'. ``None`` if not applicable.
 For possible values and descriptions in this list, see :ref:`Annotation Line Ends` and the :ref:`AdobeManual`, table 8.27 on page 630.

-      :rtype: dict
+      :rtype: tuple

    .. attribute:: vertices

-      PDF only: A list containing point ("vertices") coordinates (each given by a pair of floats) for various types of annotations:
+      PDF only: A list containing a variable number of point ("vertices") coordinates (each given by a pair of floats) for various types of annotations:

       * ``Line`` -- the starting and ending coordinates (2 float pairs).
       * ``[2, 'FreeText', 'FreeTextCallout']`` -- 2 or 3 float pairs designating the starting, the (optional) knee point, and the ending coordinates.